treesess/STEAMRELAY/showcase/251112 diffuser for mini aquarium on desk/readme.md

 as you can see, the printed pink ones can produce smaller, better distributed bubbles, and is smaller.

-tbh i didn't expect the printed diffuser can be this good. it's just a side-project-trysome to see how far could it go. turned out great.
+tbh i didn't expect the printed diffuser can be this good. this is a side-project-trysome to see how far it could go. turned out great.

 note that it's not some kind of CAD drawings to make small holes, it's the CAM slicing trick, no walls and 95% infill (line pattern).